Fall Foliage Focus: Mountain Bike Rides

 Leaf Peeping 101: Best Hikes, Bikes, and Drives

 As September rolls around, Breckenridge wastes no time welcoming the fall season.
-The aspen trees, known for their quick transformation, paint the hillsides with brilliant shades of yellow and orange.
-You’re in the right place if you’re…
+The aspen trees, known for their quick transformation, paint the hillsides with shades of yellow and orange.
+You're in the right place if you're eager to make…

 @breckenridge